Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{Post hoc explainability}

-The use of the use of inherently interpretable models should be prioritised in high-stakes domains \cite{rudin_stop_2019}.
-Nonetheless, explaining the workings of a black box model after it has been trained is a well-established approach to explainability \cite{molnar_interpretable_2023}.
-This can be done through methods such as the local interpretable model-agnostic explanations (LIME) technique \cite{ribeiro_why_2016}, in which the black box model is approximated with an interpretable surrogate model that is then used to explain the original model's predictions.
+The use of inherently interpretable models should be prioritised in high-stakes domains \cite{rudin_stop_2019}.
+Nonetheless, explaining the workings of a model after it has been trained is a well-established approach to explainability \cite{molnar_interpretable_2023}.
+Two well-known post hoc explainability techniques are Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro_why_2016} and SHapley Additive exPlanations (SHAP) \cite{lundberg_unified_2017}.
+LIME approximates a black box model with an interpretable surrogate model that is then used to explain the original model's predictions.
+SHAP, by contrast, uses Shapley values from coalitional game theory to explain individual predictions by quantifying how much each feature contributes to the outcome.
+Beyond these methods, plotting techniques can also be used to visualise feature effects.
+They include partial dependence plots, which show the marginal effects of one or two features on predictions; accumulated local effects plots, which provide more accurate feature effects by accounting for feature correlations; and individual conditional expectation plots, which show how an individual prediction changes when a feature changes \cite{molnar_interpretable_2023}.
 However, such post hoc explainability methods are not mentioned in any of the selected systems.